eldoyle/PythonIntro/_episodes/07-Conditionals.md

 if a < 10:
 	print("the number is less than 10")
 else:
-	print(“the number is 10 or greater”)
+	print("the number is 10 or greater")

-print(“this will always get printed”)
+print("this will always get printed")
 ~~~
 {: .language-python}